Living in the Gaps: What the XLH Patient Journey Tells Us About Rare Disease Care in the UK

 Vascular surgeons and interventional radiologists, showed twice the level of enthusiasm for the innovation offered by Intravascular Lithotripsy than the next technology believed to show most promise, absorbable stents, in offering innovation in Peripheral Arterial Disease PAD treatment over the next three years.

-Vascular surgeons and interventional radiologists, showed twice the level of enthusiasm for the opportunities offered by Intravascular Lithotripsy (IVL) than the next technology believed to show most promise, absorbable stents, in offering innovation in Peripheral Arterial Disease PAD treatment over the next three years.
+Vascular surgeons and interventional radiologists, show twice the level of enthusiasm for the opportunities offered by Intravascular Lithotripsy (IVL) than the next technology believed to show most promise, absorbable stents, in offering innovation in Peripheral Arterial Disease (PAD) treatment over the next three years.

 Intravascular Lithotripsy technology is rapidly transforming the treatment landscape for Peripheral Arterial Disease, with significant growth opportunities forecast.
 Tibial vessels are highlighted as the highest potential growth area for IVL technology as new, lower-profile devices with longer balloons enter the market.